-Nataij was commissioned to redesign the results frameworks and theories of change for the Least Developed Countries Fund (LDCF) and Special Climate Change Fund (SCCF).
+Nataij Group was commissioned by the Global Environment Facility to redesign the results frameworks and theories of change for its Least Developed Countries Fund and Special Climate Change Fund.

-Nataij was contracted to assist the Foundation for the Philippine Environment (FPE or “Foundation”) review its institutional structure and align its policies, procedures, and systems with international best practices.
+Nataij Group assisted the Foundation for the Philippine Environment to review its institutional structure and align its policies, procedures, and systems with international best practices.

-Nataij was contracted in Winter 2018 to develop a United Nations Industrial Development Organization (UNIDO) baseline study on sustainable urban development focusing on energy/fuel use, transportation, and industrialization in the East African Community (Burundi, Kenya, Rwanda, South Sudan, Tanzania, Uganda) in advance of the East African Centre for Renewable Energy and Energy Efficiency (EACREEE) Sustainable Energy Forum in Rwanda (2018).
+Nataij Group developed a baseline study on challenges to and opportunities for urban sustainability in the East African Community.
+The findings were presented at the East African Centre for Renewable Energy and Energy Efficiency Sustainable Energy Forum in Rwanda (2018).

-Nataij assisted the Micronesia Conservation Trust (MCT) satisfy a number of outstanding requirements after the entity was granted conditional accreditation to the GCF at the July 2017 Board meeting.
-The primary deliverable was the preparation of an updated and consolidated Policy and Operations Manual that met the GCF requirements with respect to anti-money laundering , grant reporting, grievance mechanisms, and E&S and gender safeguards for projects.
+Nataij Group assisted the Micronesia Conservation Trust to satisfy a number of outstanding requirements after the entity was granted conditional accreditation with the Green Climate Fund at the July 2017 Board meeting.

-In 2015, Nataij was contracted to conduct a systematic review of multi-focal area projects completed by the GEF to synthesize lessons learned, innovative practices, and performance in key metrics like gender mainstreaming, community engagement, and long-term sustainability of GEF projects.
+Nataij Group conducted a systematic review of multi-focal area projects completed by the Global Environment Facility to synthesize lessons learned, innovative practices, and performance in key metrics.